datasciencenw/datasciencenw.github.io/pages/team.md

 In addition to his research, Nathaniel pursued his passion for education.
 He has taught dozens of courses from the Bachelors to the PhD level in research methods, statistics, decision making, and R programming.
 In parallel to teaching, he self published a free, introductory e-book on R titled [YaRrr!
 The Pirate's Guide to R](https://bookdown.org/ndphillips/YaRrr/) that is being used by academic and industry professionals around the world to learn the R programming language.

 Nathaniel is a strong contributer to the open source programming community.
-He has written and maintains several open source R packages, including [FFTrees](https://github.com/ndphillips/FFTrees), [yarrr](https://github.com/ndphillips/yarrr), [ShinyPsych](https://github.com/ndphillips/ShinyPsych), and [VisualResume](https://github.com/ndphillips/VisualResume).
+He has written and maintains several open source R packages, including [FFTrees](https://github.com/ndphillips/FFTrees) for creating and visualising fast-and-frugal decision trees, [yarrr](https://github.com/ndphillips/yarrr) for creating "pirateplots", [ShinyPsych](https://github.com/ndphillips/ShinyPsych) for creating interactive psychology experiments, and [VisualResume](https://github.com/ndphillips/VisualResume) for creating visual resumes.

 In 2017, Nathaniel co-founded the [Basel R Bootcamp](http://therbootcamp.github.io), a company providing intensive programming workshops for academics and professionals in Switzerland.